-This quick and easy asparagus soup recipe is so easy and makes a great recipe for a creamy yet light lunch or dinner.
+This quick and easy, creamy asparagus soup recipe is so easy and makes a great recipe for a creamy yet light lunch or dinner.
 You will be craving this soup all season long!

 When my husband and I got married we went to Riviera Maya for our honeymoon.
 Where we stayed had the best Asparagus Soup.
 I would order it every night for a late-night snack…and I’ll admit that I would order a steak with it too.
 Hey, we were on vacation!
 So when we got home, I knew I had to try and recreate this soup recipe with one of my favorite Spring vegetables.